gameonc/euroyield/docs/DATA_MODEL.md

-# Data Model — EuroYield
+# Data Model — Rendite

 ## Overview
-This document describes the database schema for EuroYield.
+This document describes the database schema for Rendite.
 The system uses Supabase (PostgreSQL) as the primary data store.

 ## Entity Relationship Diagram